Hellesdon, Norfolk

 ✗ Suburban with limited architectural character

-✗ Retail park dominated, not quaint
+✗ Retail park dominated, not small

 ✗ No village centre or independent high street